-- 4.2 On the basis of the public support for intervention and the strong supporting strategic case for the provision of a new, high quality, segregated public transport route with associated active travel infrastructure between the new town at Waterbeach and Cambridge, it is recommended that the Executive Board approve the SOBC as a basis to move forward to the next stage of the project and the delivery of an Outline Business Case for the provision of such infrastructure. - 4.3 The SOBC sets out a clear case for the requirement of a segregated transport route as opposed to just enhancing on road bus service provision in this corridor.
+6.1 On the basis of the public support for intervention and the strong supporting strategic case for the provision of a new, high quality, segregated public transport route with associated active travel infrastructure between the new town at Waterbeach and Cambridge, it is recommended to approve the SOBC as a basis to move forward to the next stage of the project and the delivery of an Outline Business Case for the provision of such infrastructure.

-4.4 On the basis of the technical work that has been undertaken so far to assess the various merits of various route options, and on the basis of feedback from the public consultation, it is recommended that the Executive Board approve that the Western Route option and an amended Central Route option are taken forward as the preferred options to be reviewed in the next stage of the project (see Figure 2)
+- 6.2 The SOBC sets out a clear case for the requirement of a segregated transport route as opposed to just enhancing on road bus service provision in this corridor. - 6.3 Based on the technical work that has been undertaken so far to assess the various merits of various route options, and on the basis of feedback from the public consultation, it is recommended that the Western Route option and an amended Central Route option are taken forward as the preferred options to be reviewed in the next stage of the project (see Figure 2)

-4.5 The Western and Central options offer significant advantage over the other two options in that they provide a direct link between the new town at Waterbeach and the whole of the North East Cambridge site (both Cambridge Science Park and the proposed developments to the east of Milton Road.
-These two options do not rely on a segregated link through Waterbeach village, and also make use of existing

-- infrastructure (the current guided busway underpass) to cross the A14.
-These two options also represent the best value for money, - 4.6 The Central Option has the additional benefit of better serving the village of Milton and the current park and ride site and provides better opportunities for the provision of linkage to public transport services that might pass through Waterbeach or Milton village on road before joining the segregated route. - 4.7 White the A10 option performs well in terms of benefits, the cost of the infrastructure that would be required in order to provide an efficient transition over, or around Milton interchange is prohibitive. - 4.8 The Eastern option offered the fewest transport benefits and would not adequately serve the whole North East Cambridge development.
-The option to take additional land within North East Cambridge development area was also not supported.

-- 4.9 It is recommended that the next stage of the project should include a comprehensive review of park and ride provision within the corridor. - 4.10 The corridor is currently served by Milton Park and ride, but it is not clear whether or not this location would best serve the requirements of the proposed public transport route between Waterbeach and Cambridge.

-4.11 Delivery of the relocated rail station is strategically important to the area, facilitating as it does some 4,600 new homes.
+- 6.4 The Western and Central options offer significant advantage over the other two options in that they provide a direct link between the new town at Waterbeach and the whole of the North East Cambridge site (both Cambridge Science Park and the proposed developments to the east of Milton Road.
+These two options do not rely on a segregated link through Waterbeach village, and also make use of existing infrastructure (the current guided busway underpass) to cross the A14.
+These two options also represent the best value for money, - 6.5 The Central Option has the additional benefit of better serving the village of Milton and the current park and ride site and provides better opportunities for the provision of linkage to public transport services that might pass through Waterbeach or Milton village on road before joining the segregated route. - 6.6 White the A10 option performs well in terms of benefits, the cost of the infrastructure that would be required in order to provide an efficient transition over, or around Milton interchange is prohibitive. - 6.7 The Eastern option offered the fewest transport benefits and would not adequately serve the whole North East Cambridge development.
+The option to take additional land within North East Cambridge development area was also not supported. - 6.8 It is recommended that the next stage of the project should include a comprehensive review of park and ride provision within the corridor. - 6.9 The corridor is currently served by Milton Park and ride, but it is not clear whether or not this location would best serve the requirements of the proposed public transport route between Waterbeach and Cambridge. - 6.10 Delivery of the relocated rail station is strategically important to the area, facilitating as it does some 4,600 new homes.
 There are also a number of tactical benefits in GCP's involvement in delivering the station relocation, including maximising the integration of the rail station with the GCP's corridor and Greenways proposals in the area.
 It would also allow the public authorities in place a much more prominent role in place-shaping the new development, linking the relocated rail station, public transport & active travel corrido with the wider Waterbeach New Town environment.
 It is recommended that the GCP seek to secure delivery of the station relocation by becoming a delivery partner for the scheme, subject to securing an appropriate commercial arrangement.